 Owners claiming a stray animal as their own must provide Evidence of Ownership such as a bill of purchase, pictures that document ownership over time (i.e. puppy thru adult pictures), proof of rabies or licensing, and/or medical records.

-When deemed necessary for medical reasons, domestic and wild animals may be euthanized.
-Critically ill, or seriously injured domestic animals may be euthanized prior to conclusion of the stray holding period to prevent additional suffering by approval of the Animal Center Director.
-Other avenues such as rescues, with approval from the Director, may also be utilized.
+When deemed necessary for medical, or behavioral reasons; domestic and wild animals may be euthanized.
+Critically ill, or seriously injured domestic animals may be euthanized prior to conclusion of the stray holding period to prevent any additional suffering by approval of the Animal Center Director.

 Depending on the condition of the animal and circumstances regarding rabies control, wild animals may be set free in a safe release area.

-Animals are released to shelter and rescue partners, if the receiving agency is approved by the Henderson Animal Center Department.
+Animals are released to rescue partners, if the receiving agency is approved by the Henderson Animal Center Department.

 Animal Intake Procedure